Explained: Ownership in Rust

 - The

-macro is called to print the value offull
+println!macro is called to print the value offull. - The value

 - The

-is also deallocated since it was owned byfull
+Stringis also deallocated since it was owned byfull.

 Notice how in the above example the heap data is not tied to just one stack frame, instead it attaches itself to different stack frames based on which variable owns it.